Kusnaditjung/DIPExample/README.md

 These are the project for my blog : http://kusnaditjung.blogspot.com/2016/05/dependency-inversion-principle-part-6.html

-This article demonstrated a step by step transformation of code by applying Dependency Inversion Principles.
+This article demonstrates a step by step transformation of code by applying Dependency Inversion Principles.